pivotal/docs-tap/tap-gui/database.md

 The default database mechanism for Tanzu Application Platform GUI is an in-memory database that is recommended for testing and development only.

-If you choose this method, when Tanzu Application Platform GUI server Pod is re-created, you lose all user preferences and any manually registered entities.
+If you choose this method, when Tanzu Application Platform GUI server pod is re-created, you lose all user preferences and any manually registered entities.

 For production or general-purpose use-cases, VMware recommends using a PostgreSQL database.